Kragerup: Juul family, 1656–1705

 Hans Friis sold Kragerup in 1656 to Frederik Urne.
-He was succeeded by his son-in-law, Ove Juul, who was later appointed Vice Chancellor.
+He was succeeded by his son-in-law, Ove Juul, who was later appointed vice chancellor.
 His other holdings included Lundbæk-Pandum, Villestrup, and Bregentved.
-Kragerup was later passed to his son, Christian Juul, who on e year later ceded it to his sister, Mette Marie Juul.
+Kragerup was later passed to his son, Christian Juul, who one year later ceded it to his sister, Mette Marie Juul.
 The estate Kattrup was also acquired by her.
-She married the bailiff on the estate, Povl Pedersen Lerskov, but he already died in 1692.
+She married the bailiff on the estate, Povl Pedersen Lerskov, but he died in 1692.
 Mette Marie Juul stayed on the estate another 12 years.

 Lerche, Fogh and Bech

 In 1705, Kragerup was acquired by Jacob Lerche.
 He extended the estate with Kragevik (three farms) and Nyrop (four farms).

-After his death in 1721, Kragerup was sold by auction for 25, 000 Danish rigsdaler to regiment quartermaster Andreas Fogh (died 1762).
-He is created for being the first potato grower on Zealand.
+After his death in 1721, Kragerup was sold by auction for 25,000 Danish rigsdaler to regiment quartermaster Andreas Fogh (died 1762).
+He is credited as being the first potato grower on Zealand.
 His other initiatives included a wool factory and the establishment of carp ponds.
 The estate was later owned by his sons Lars Andreas Dogh, upon whose death, in 1764, it passed to the joint ownership of his brother (Clemens) and three sisters (Christine, Christine and Mette).
 Mette Andreas Gogh outlived her brother and two sisters.
 In 1797, she sold Kragerup to Peder Bech.
 The village of Kragerup disappeared in around 1800 when the farms were moved out on the fielfs.